chgroeling/libmicroemu/README.md

 ## Embedding libmicroemu in Your Project

-libmicroemu can be embedded directly in C++ projects to emulate ARM code.
+_libmicroemu_ is designed to be easily integrated into larger C++ projects to provide ARM emulation capabilities.
+Below is a basic example demonstrating how to set up and execute an ELF binary using the library.

+### Example: Integrating libmicroemu
 ```cpp
 #include <iostream>
 #include <vector>